 Change in nature of Business if any

-There has been no change in the business of the Company.
+There has been no change in the nature of business of the Company.

 Details of Directors/Key Managerial Personnel

-Mr Ghosh was reappointed as Managing Director for a period of three years with effectfrom 1st April 2017 subject to approval of the shareholders.
+Mr Vinay K Goenka was reappointed as Executive Chairman for a period of 2 y ears with effect from 1st April 2019 subject to approval of the shareholders.